I see empty or partial restores for my Amazon Simple Storage Service (Amazon S3) bucket when I restore S3 objects in AWS Backup.

 The latest version of the object exists in the destination bucket

-AWS Backup creates a backup of all your Amazon S3 object versions, but restores only the latest version from the version stack.
 If you restore specific objects, then AWS Backup restores the current version of an object.
-If you restore a bucket where an object contains the latest version, then AWS Backup doesn't restore the object.
-Instead, restore the backup to a new bucket or another existing bucket so that the latest version isn't in the destination bucket.
+If you restore to a destination S3 bucket where an object already contains the latest version, then AWS Backup doesn't restore the object.
+In this case, you can restore the backup to a new bucket or another existing bucket so that the latest version isn't in the destination bucket.

 The object restores as a delete marker

-When you back up an Amazon S3 bucket, the latest version of the object might be a delete marker.
-The object is a delete marker when one of the following situations is true:
+When you back up an S3 bucket, the latest version of the object might be a delete marker.
+AWS Backup restores the delete marker of the object.

 The object isn't in the backup